 I have treatment every 3 weeks for life, forever.
 I will have to continue treatment otherwise the cancer will return and spread.
 A treatment may fail to help stop the cancer and progression means you have to use another line of treatment.
 Treatment hopes to control the cancer.
 Again people don’t understand this, yes I may have hair on my head and be able to exercise but I have an incurable disease.

-I have my bad days, days when I get a migraine from the treatment and I cannot function, aches and pains due to the drugs that I’m on, pain from the peripheral neuropathy in my feet (worse) and fingers but currently I’m doing OK.
+I have my bad days, days when I get a migraine from the treatment and I cannot function, aches and pains due to the drugs that I’m on, pain from the peripheral neuropathy in my feet (worse) and fingers but currently I’m doing OK in terms of living with a terminal illness.

-I created an infographic to explain this and to help primary patients recognize symptoms of secondary breast cancer.
+I created two infographics to explain this and to help primary patients recognize symptoms of secondary breast cancer.
+The first is for DUCTAL breast cancer.

-Click the image below to view/download as PDF:
+Click the images below to view/download as PDF:

 If you do experience any of these symptoms then don’t hesitate your Oncologist as the sooner you get treatment the better.